fmuia/InspireScraper/README.md

 - `notebooks/InspireScraper.ipynb`: The main Jupyter notebook for the scraping process.
 - `requirements.txt`: Required Python libraries.

+## Features to be added
+- Direct link to articles.
+- Test with different browsers.
+- Time distribution of citations.
+- Fix issues with names, e.g. F. Muia and Francesco Muia should be counted as the same person.
+- Play with NLP models on abstracts and titles.

 ## Contributing
 Contributions to the project are welcome.
 Feel free to fork, make changes, and submit pull requests.